-(1) This section defines what is meant by an agricultural chemical product for the purposes of this Code.

-(2) Subject to subsections (3) and (4), an agricultural chemical product is a substance or mixture of substances that is represented, imported, manufactured, supplied or used as a means of directly or indirectly-
+- (1) This section defines what is meant by an agricultural chemical product for the purposes of this Code. - (2) Subject to subsections (3) and (4), an agricultural chemical product is a substance or mixture of substances that is represented, imported, manufactured, supplied or used as a means of directly or indirectly- - (a) destroying, stupefying, repelling, inhibiting the feeding of, or preventing infestation by or attacks of, any pest in relation to a plant, a place or a thing; or - (b) destroying a plant; or - (c) modifying the physiology of a plant or pest so as to alter its natural development, productivity, quality or reproductive capacity; or - (d) modifying an effect of another agricultural chemical product; or - (e) attracting a pest for the purpose of destroying it. - (3) An agricultural chemical product includes a substance or mixture of substances declared by the regulations to be an agricultural chemical product. - (4) An agricultural chemical product does not include: - (a) a veterinary chemical product; or - (b) a substance or mixture of substances declared by the regulations not to be an agricultural chemical product.

-(3) An agricultural chemical product includes a substance or mixture of substances declared by the regulations to be an agricultural chemical product.(4) An agricultural chemical product does not include:
+(a) a pest control activity carried out by aerial distribution of an agricultural chemical product or of a preparation containing an agricultural chemical product;2

-7 Non-application of Act

-This Act does not apply to the following pest management activities-

-- (a) a pest control activity carried out by aerial distribution of an agricultural chemical product or of a preparation containing an agricultural chemical product;2 - (b) a pest control activity being used in primary production, regardless of whether the activity is carried out by the producer or another entity;
+(b) a pest control activity being used in primary production, regardless of whether the activity is carried out by the producer or another entity;